isomorphic-software/smartclient-docs/classes/DataSource.md

 To avoid modifying an original criteria, use [DataSource.copyCriteria](#classmethod-datasourcecopycriteria) to make a copy to be passed in.

 By default the field-specific criteria returned will be in simple criteria format even if the criteria passed in was Advanced.
 Developers may suppress this conversion by passing in the `preserveAdvanced` parameter.
 Note that not every [criterion operator](../reference.md#type-operatorid) can be converted to a simple format.
-This method will only to convert field level criterion with operators that correspond to one of the available [textMatchStyle](../reference_2.md#type-textmatchstyle) options - namely `"equals"`, `"iEquals"` `"iContains"` or `"startsWith"`.
+This method will only to convert field level criterion with operators that correspond to one of the available [textMatchStyle](../reference.md#type-textmatchstyle) options - namely `"equals"`, `"iEquals"` `"iContains"` or `"startsWith"`.

-This method will return an empty criteria object if it was unable to split the specified criteria by the specified fields.
+This method may return null if it was unable to split the specified criteria by the specified fields.

 ### Parameters